"Hvad hedder det?

 citizens of Denmark are really something else...

-I met my wife in Phoenix Arizona in 1988, a tall jubilant Danish strawberry blonde, filled with unbeatable optimism, bordering a surrealistic view on nearly all subjects.
-Fearless and self assured, the most wonderful companion anyone could wish for.
+I met my future wife in Phoenix, Arizona in 1988, a tall jubilant strawberry blonde, filled with unbeatable optimism, at times bordering on a surrealistic view on many subjects.
+Fearless and self-assured, the most wonderful companion anyone could wish for.
+Nearly always in a good mood, her only resentment was towards her fellow Danes who:

-"Made her piss boil!"
+"Make my piss boil!"

 We had become the proud owners of a large "4 lange gaard", a four-sided farmhouse north of Århus, a very prestigious building from 1750 with a large inner court.